hackerkid/help/README.md

 Tag the programming language along with your issue.
 Make sure to search the Internet for an existing solutions before asking the question.

 ###Want to be a super hero?
-Click [here](https://github.com/hackerkid/hero/subscription) getting alert when a devloper is in trouble.
+Click [here](https://github.com/hackerkid/hero/subscription) for getting alert when a devloper is in trouble.